 Before we cut into that juicy baked or fried turkey for Thanksgiving, many of us are already planning our Black Friday Shopping spree.
 Black Friday is regarded as the first day of Christmas shopping.
 Although it is not an official holiday, several states consider the day after Thanksgiving as a holiday for government and most businesses, sometimes instead of other holidays like Columbus Day.

-In light of the 2016 Presidential Election of Trump, there has been numerous protests and boycotts.
+During the course of the year, there has been numerous protests and boycotts.
 For years I have said that “Marches Magnifies but Money Moves.”
 Even though I appreciate the spirit and agree with most of the peaceful marches, protests, and boycotts, I firmly believe that action through economics is just as, if not more, powerful.
 Let’s be real; we are not going to stop shopping.
 However, we can transfer our spending to businesses that build up and protect our communities.

 So this year, I encourage you to transfer your spending to Black-owned businesses.
 To make it easier for you, here are three easy ways to #BuyBlack on Black Friday.